 IR3535 is a non-greasy, effective repellent that protects against a broad range of insects.
 It is a gentle formula does not have to be washed off after use or returning from the outdoors.

-Both ingredients are highly effective that allow Avon flexibility when developing new repellent products.
-Both meet Avon’s high standard for product performance.
+Both ingredients are highly effective that allow Avon flexibility when developing new repellent products and both meet Avon’s high standard for product performance.